 - Re BMA Junior Doctors’ Strike.
 Katharine advised the BMA on pay and contractual issues arising out of the high-profile strike action taken by junior doctors in response to the imposition of the new contract by the Secretary of State, Jeremy Hunt.

 - (1) Taylor (2) Unite the Union v Birmingham City Council EWHC 2576.
-Katharine, with Oliver Segal QC, obtained an urgent High Court injunction to stop more than 100 refuse workers being made redundant in a case arising out of the long-running bin strike in Birmingham.
+Katharine, with Oliver Segal KC, obtained an urgent High Court injunction to stop more than 100 refuse workers being made redundant in a case arising out of the long-running bin strike in Birmingham.

 - Re Govia strike.
 Katharine advised the RMT in relation to deductions from pay made by Govia as a result of strike action undertaken by conductors.

 - Re Prison Officers’ Association (POA).
-Katharine was junior counsel, led by John Hendy QC, on behalf of the POA in successfully defeating a contempt of court application brought against the union by the Home Office.
+Katharine was junior counsel, led by John Hendy KC, on behalf of the POA in successfully defeating a contempt of court application brought against the union by the Home Office.

 - Katharine has also obtained interim relief in several cases on behalf of trade union activists.